evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 collection is a set of resources.
 Resources may 'belong' to a collection in some cases, but resources may also appear in multiple collections.

-For example, if my REST api represents blog posts, the same article may appear in a collection that represents all posts from 2017, and all posts written by me.
+For example, if my REST API represents blog posts, the same article may appear in a collection that represents all posts from 2017, and all posts written by me.